 Sitting up is a big deal — not because it in itself is fundamentally important (sitting does not equal survival), but because it offers parents a break and kids a better vantage point to play.
-Like crawling and even walking, sitting up is a milestone that parents look out for, essential or not.
+Like crawling and even walking, sitting up is a developmental milestone that parents are alert for, essential or not.
 So when do babies start sitting up?
-The short answer is that neurotypical babies born after a full 9-months will sit up on their own anytime between 4-months and 8-months-old.
-But besides the age that babies start sitting up, it’s also important to look at how they look during the process of figuring it out.
-Just like walking, it’s a practiced pattern that will look different with every baby.
+The short answer is that neurotypical babies born full-term will sit up on their own anytime between 4-months-old and 8-months-old.
+But besides the age that babies start sitting up, it’s important to look at how they look during the process of figuring out how to sit up.

-After all, a baby born prematurely might begin sitting up on their own a little later than most, as will a baby who isn’t given much practice sitting up.
-The act itself will look different based on the circumstances.
-You wouldn’t know this if you were to read alarmist books outlining milestones that give you a distinct time period for when baby should, nay must, be sitting up (usually, they tell parents to panic by 9-months).
-However, most of these strict deadlines for sitting up that are published in parenting books or pediatricians pamphlets are based largely on lab-based data collected from Western, white, developed, and educated cultures.
-If you take a cross-cultural look at the issue you’ll see that this is a limited viewpoint that can cause unnecessary worry about when exactly babies start sitting up.
+You wouldn’t know this if you were to read alarmist books outlining milestones that give you a distinct time period for when baby should, nay must, be sitting up (usually, they tell parents to panic by 9 months).
+However, most of these strict deadlines for sitting up that are published in parenting books or pediatricians’ pamphlets are based largely on lab-based data collected from Western, white, developed, and educated cultures.
+If you take a cross-cultural look at the issue, you’ll see that this is a limited viewpoint that can cause unnecessary worry about when exactly babies start sitting up.
 There is a huge range of cultural norms for when a baby can sit independently and still turn out fine.

 “Proficiency varied considerably within and between cultural groups,” the study authors note.
-They found that 64 percent of the babies could only sit with support at 5-months, and 36 percent sat independently.
+They found that 64% of the babies could only sit with support at 5 months, and 36% sat independently.
 But the amount of time they could sit varied widely too.
 “Some infants sat unsupported for 20-plus minutes, in some cases so securely that mothers moved beyond arms’ reach of their infants even while infants sat on raised surfaces,” researchers noted.

 Why did some babies sit independently sooner than others?
 Researchers noted that many babies, particularly babies in the United States, where often confined in infant furniture or carried by parents and had less opportunity to develop their core strength and practice sitting up.
 Babies in other cultures, on the other hand, were often placed in adult furniture with parents out of arm’s reach.
 These babies developed balance and core strength out of necessity.
 So the timing of when a baby sits up by themselves will likely differ from home to home, and culture to culture.

 But for most parents, a baby will develop the ability to sit when they are good and ready.
-This means that parents with babies between the ages of 4-months and 8-months old will want to practice patience and give their baby plenty of time to figure it out.
+This means that parents with babies between the ages of 4-months-old and 8-months-old will want to practice patience and give their baby plenty of time to figure it out.

 This article was originally published on